zz19990220/NEW-Saleseer33/your_project/README.md

 - **Natural Language Understanding**: Parse user queries like "Show me red dresses under $200"
 - **Intelligent Filtering**: Filter products by category, color, price, and more
 - **Visual Recommendations**: Display matching products with images and explanations
+- **Inventory Management**: Upload your own CSV/Excel inventory or use the sample data
+- **Chat Interface**: Interactive chat-like experience for querying products

 ## Setup